UBC-MDS/dsresumatch/README.md

 ## License

-`dsresumatch` was created by Nelli Hovhannisyan, Ashita Diwan, Timotythy Singh,Jia Quan Lim.
+`dsresumatch` was created by Nelli Hovhannisyan, Ashita Diwan, Timothy Singh,Jia Quan Lim.
 It is licensed under the terms of the MIT license.

 ## Credits